-- Breakfast-early morning.
+Breakfast-early morning.
 May be light to heavy.
+Can include

-Can include cereals, breads, eggs, bacon, ham, fruit juice, coffee. - Lunch-mid day.
+- cereals, breads, eggs, bacon, ham, fruit juice, coffee. - Lunch-mid day.
 Usually a light meal.
-Often a sandwich. - Dinner (sometimes referred to as supper)-evening.
-The heaviest meal of the day including meats, potatoes or rice, vegetables, and often a sweet dessert. - When eating at a restaurant you may need to make a reservation-call the restaurant to find out. - It is customary to "tip" leave the waitress 15%-20% of the total bill in cash on the table. - If using a credit or debit card to pay for a meal, be sure to total the amount to be charged to you.
+Often a sandwich. - Dinner (sometimes referred to supper)-evening. heaviest meal of the day including meats, potatoes or rice, vegetables, and often a sweet dessert. - It is customary to "tip" in restaurants-leave the server 15%-20% of the total bill in cash on the table. - If using a credit or debit card to pay for a meal, be sure to total the amount to be charged to you.
 The "tip" should be added to the cost of meal and a total written.
 Failure to total the amount could allow a dishonest person to add a tip of any amount unknown to you.